schlich/loomio_help/content/user_manual/getting_started/having_discussions/index.md

 **Subgroups**

 If you have an area of collaboration requiring many threads and ongoing collaboration, but it only affects certain people, you can create a [subgroup](../../groups/settings/#create-sub-groups).
-For example, offices in different geogrpahical locations, teams working on different projects, or groups with a specific mandate like a governance board.
+For example, offices in different geographical locations, teams working on different projects, or groups with a specific mandate like a governance board.

 ## Going in-depth on Facilitation